 I have been incredibly fortunate this Autumn to have been on two press trips to the Caribbean thanks to Aruba Tourism and Celebrity Cruises UK.
 I’m likely going to spend much of this cold, dark Shetland winter reliving the adventures I had there through a series of blog posts.
 I can still imagine the warmth of the sun on my skin and the feel of the warm sand between my toes while sifting through the hundreds of photographs I took.

-Both press trips took me to Aruba, a tiny island just twenty miles north of Venezuela owned by the Netherlands.
+Both press trips took me to Aruba, a tiny island just twenty miles north of Venezuela, one of the four countries that form the Kingdom of the Netherlands along with the Netherlands, Curaçao, and Sint Maarten.
 That island will always hold a special place in my heart as it gave me my first taste of Paradise, and that’s where I learned about pan bati.

 The words ‘pan bati’ literally translate as ‘smashed’ or ‘beaten’ bread because you beat the batter well.
 You then cook it like you do pancakes.
 The batter is prepared with plain flour and cornmeal with baking powder as the raising agent.
 It is seasoned with a little salt and some sugar, to taste.
 Unlike pancakes, there is no fat or egg added.

 You’ll find many variations of the bread on the island, with each establishment (and home cook) giving it their own twist, but one thing’s for certain: it tastes fantastic.
 Think of it as a cornbread-like pancake which goes well with all manner of soups and stews (and a Balashi Chill beer!).

 I made a batch of pan bati for my family recently, and my husband said it reminded him of a flatbread he’d tasted once in Abu Dhabi – it’s now his new favourite flatbread, so I expect I’ll be making it regularly from now on!
 The kids even requested the leftovers in their packed school lunchboxes!